RISC-KC/basic_rv32s/guidelines/development_log.md

 It follows the existing logic as-is, but now with a clearer, self-consistent reason.

-With that, we can now write it simply. hehe…
+With that, we can now write it simply. hehe...

 LR.W : R[rd] <- M[R[rs1]]
 Reservation Set <- ( the 32B block address set that contains R[rs1] )